 Plus, there are all sorts of activities to do nearby, whether it’s hiking, horseback riding, or dog sledding in the winter.
 Or, ya know, just sitting on the deck, having some quiet time and finally writing something.

-A Magical Secluded Treehouse
+A Whimsical Treehouse

 I grew up in the middle of nowhere, so I’ve always been quite enamored with the forest.
 There’s just something so calming about being alone with nature and pretending the hustle and bustle of the outside world doesn’t exist.